abpframework/abp/docs/en/Community-Articles/2022-04-06-Concurrency-Check-in-ABP-Based-Applications/POST.md

-# Concurrency Check in ABP Based Applications
+# Concurrency Check in ABP Projects

-In this article, we'll create a basic application to demonstrate how "Concurrency Check/Control" can be done in an ABP based application.
+In this article, we'll create a basic application to demonstrate how "Concurrency Check/Control" can be implemented in an ABP project.

 ## Creating the Solution

-For this article, we can create a simple BookStore application and perform CRUD operations.
+For this article, we will create a simple BookStore application and add CRUD functionality to the pages.
+Hence we deal with the concurrency situation.

 > To keep the article simple and short, we'll only add the **Book** entity and ignore the **Author** part.